-Appeals must be submitted in writing along with relevant supporting documents to the Financial Aid office.
-The Academic Progress Appeals Committee will review the appeal and notify the student by email once a decision has been made.
+Applicants denied financial aid due to unsatisfactory academic progress have the right to appeal for reinstatement of eligibility, explaining any relevant extenuating circumstances.
+Appeals must be completed with a Success Coach who will subsequently submit the appeal along with relevant supporting documents to the Financial Aid office.
+The SAP Committee will review the appeal and notify the student by email once a decision has been made.

-Students ultimately judged not to be making satisfactory progress may once again meet satisfactory progress standards by enrolling at their own expense and completing all courses attempted.
-Students must earn a minimum GPA of 2.00 for the term - with no failures (F), withdrawals (W), incompletes (I), or "no credit" (NC) grades of any kind.
-Upon successful completion of additional coursework, an appeal for reinstatement of eligibility may be submitted to the Financial Aid office.
+Students failing SAP or whose appeals have been denied may work towards once again meeting SAP standards by enrolling at their own expense and completing all courses attempted.
+Students whose appeals are approved will be placed on probation.

+For any semester in which a student is on SAP Warning or probation, they must earn a minimum term GPA of 2.00 and must not receive any failures (F), withdrawals (W), incompletes (I), or "no credit" (NC) grades of any kind.

 Federal regulations permit financial aid to be awarded for no more than 30 semester hours of noncredit remedial coursework.
-Once a student has attempted a total of 30 semester hours of remedial courses, no additional remedial courses will qualify for financial aid.
+Once attempted, no additional remedial courses will qualify for financial aid.
 English as a Second Language (ESL) courses are exempt from the remedial course limit.